 A fire needs three things to ignite, which fire investigators often refer to as the fire triangle: Heat, fuel and oxygen.
 A smouldering fire occurs when all three elements are present, but lacking sufficient oxygen to transition to an open flame.

 A full-length cigarette only produces 5 watts of heat energy, which decreases as the cigarette is consumed.
 If you think of the heat from a 60-watt light bulb you’ll realize that 5 watts is not very much.
 So, for a cigarette to start a smouldering combustion, it needs to be placed in such a way that it doesn’t extinguish itself before ignition occurs.
 And of course, it needs to be placed in contact with an appropriate fuel source.

 In order to support smouldering combustion the fuel needs to be organic, this includes cotton sheets, vegetation such as peat moss, or simply the paper and filters from other cigarettes.
-Once it begins, a fire can continue to smoulder with a minimum amount of oxygen until something tips the scales.
+Once it begins, a smoking fire can continue to smoulder with a minimum amount of oxygen until something tips the scales.

 An increase in airflow can cause a smouldering fire to become an open flame.

 A smouldering mass can eventually provide enough heat energy to burn through items such as mattresses, recliners, couches, etc. Once through the bottom or side of, say, a mattress, more oxygen can mix with the area of consumption, allowing the smouldering fire to transition into an open flame.

 Now that we know how smoking-material fires start, it will be clear why they originate where they do.